-- have a known history of hypersensitivity to oxaliplatin or to it's excipient. - are breast-feeding. - have myelosuppression prior to starting first course, as evidenced by baseline neutrophils $<2x10^9$ /l and/or platelet count of $<100x10^9$ l. - have a peripheral sensitive neuropathy with functional impairment prior to first course. - have a severely impaired renal function (creatinine clearance less than 30 ml /min).
+- have a known history of hypersensitivity to oxaliplatin or to any of the excipients listed in section 6.1. - are breast-feeding. - have myelosuppression prior to starting first course, as evidenced by baseline neutrophils <2x109/l and/or platelet count of <100x109l. - have a peripheral sensitive neuropathy with functional impairment prior to first course. - have a severely impaired renal function (creatinine clearance less than 30 ml /min).